Jinlock9/jinlock9.github.io/_posts/2025-03-09-paper-review-decoupled-access-execute-arch.md

 ---

 ### **Insights**
-#### *"need for processors that can diminish the effects of increased memory communication time (112)."*
+> need for processors that can diminish the effects of increased memory communication time (112).

-#### *"By architecturally decoupling data access from execution, it is possible to construct implementations that provide much of the performance improvement offered by complex issuing methods, but without significant design complexity.
-In addition in can allow considerable memory communication delay to be hidden (112)."*
+> By architecturally decoupling data access from execution, it is possible to construct implementations that provide much of the performance improvement offered by complex issuing methods, but without significant design complexity.
+In addition in can allow considerable memory communication delay to be hidden (112).

-#### *"The issuing stores before data is available is an important factor in improving performance, because it allows load instructions to be issued without waiting for previous store instructions (114)"*
+> The issuing stores before data is available is an important factor in improving performance, because it allows load instructions to be issued without waiting for previous store instructions (114).

-#### *"By using two processors a speedup of greater than two is achieved because the issue logic in a pipelined processor typically spends more time waiting to issue instructions than actually issuing them (117)."*
+> By using two processors a speedup of greater than two is achieved because the issue logic in a pipelined processor typically spends more time waiting to issue instructions than actually issuing them (117).

 ---